Write a CV with no experience

 - Your profile should be between 5-10 lines, you’ll be able to elaborate elsewhere in your CV

-- Avoid cliché and overused statements such as “I am punctual” or “I am hardworking” which should be assumed and instead tailor yourself to the industry you’re pursuing, by using industry-specific terms and transferable skills
+- Avoid cliché and overused statements such as “I am punctual” or “I am hardworking” and instead, try to include key requirements from the job adverts you are applying to

 What to include in your CV profile?